taogen-docs/resources-of-learning/#cs-foundations.md

 - Refactoring : Improving the Design of Existing Code (2nd, 2018) by Martin Fowler, Kent Beck
 - Test Driven Development: By Example (2002) by  Kent Beck
 - Code Complete (2nd, 2004) by Steve McConnell
-- Elements of Programming (2009) by Alexander Stepanov and Paul McJones

 ### Security & Cryptography